-Things to do in North Lake Tahoe
+Things to Do in North Lake Tahoe

-- Skiing and snowboarding: Squaw Valley and Northstar are the most popular destinations in North Lake and rightly so with incredible terrain and pleasant villages.
+- Skiing and Snowboarding: Squaw Valley and Northstar are the most popular destinations in North Lake and rightly so with incredible terrain and pleasant villages.
 Aside from the two most popular resorts, within close proximity of the north side of the lake are also Alpine Meadows, Homewood, Diamond Peak, and Mt.
 Rose.

 - Mountain Biking: The Tahoe area is a widely known hotspot for mountain biking.
 Don’t worry though, with as many trails as this area boasts, you won’t feel crowded while exploring these mountains.
 Burton Creek State Park has some seriously awesome trails for bikers of all skill levels.

-Where to stay in North Lake Tahoe
+Where to Stay in North Lake Tahoe

 North Lake Tahoe exudes a cozy, traditional mountain experience by the Sierra Nevada Range.
 Less populated than South Lake, you’ll have more of that rural, “Mountain Town” vibe from this area.
-That doesn’t mean this area lacks amenities though, each town has lots of unique rental options.
+That doesn’t mean this area lacks amenities though, as each town has lots of unique rental options.

-Tahoe City: Tahoe City by itself is a cute mountain town right on the lake, so if being on the water is important during the snowy months, then this is your place to search.
+- Tahoe City: Tahoe City by itself is a cute mountain town right on the lake, so if being on the water is important during the snowy months, then this is your place to search.